 Of course, life requires regularity in order to exist.
 Without regularity, life, which is an unending succession in small, discrete forms of slightly varying uniformities, would not be possible.
 In other words, complete randomness, chaos, and instability cannot beget or preserve life.
 Hence, the mere fact that we are here to ask these sorts of questions indicates that there must be some sort of underlying regularity in the operations of the Universe, or at least in our tiny patch of it, since we have not yet found evidence that Life exists anywhere else in the Universe than on the Earth.

-It is possible to formulate a hierarchy of sciences according to the extent to which this belief in the existence of universally or globally valid laws, statements, and theories is valid in each particular science.
+It is possible to formulate a hierarchy of sciences according to the extent to which this belief in the existence of universally or globally true laws, statements, and theories is valid in each particular science.
 At the top of the list are logic and mathematics, followed by physics, chemistry, astronomy, and then perhaps biology.
 Below these are all the social sciences, which it were better to call “humanities” in order to emphasize the essentially human nature of their subject matter.
 The further down the list one goes, the less and less true it is that, in that particular discipline, there exist universally or globally valid statements that are true without exception.
 The failure of many of those who labour in the complex fields of the humanities, with their disparate and disjointed subject matter, to recognize this important fact has caused much confusion and grief throughout the ages.
 In general, it appears to be true that the more complex the system one is studying, the less likely it is that one will find laws, statements, or theories that are valid without exception.

 As an example, let us consider grammars.
 Grammars are compilations of the regularities that exist in different languages.
 As all students know, often to their chagrin, there are exceptions to pretty nearly every grammatical rule that has ever been devised or discovered.
 For example, in the English language, although it is generally true that the plural of a noun is formed by adding an “s” or “es” to the end of the word, there are many exceptions to this rule.
 Some examples are oxen, mice, deer, fish, teeth, children, cattle, alumni, criteria, phenomena, millennia, viscera, antennae, species, fungi, milk, and vermin.
 And yet, these exceptions do not invalidate the rule that most plurals are formed by adding an “s” or “es” to the end of the singular form of the noun, since this rule applies to the great majority of English nouns.

 Those who labour in the humanities would do well to remember this example.
 All those who think, write, reflect, or speculate on human affairs should understand the important fact that, in most cases, the naive philosophical belief in globality or universality is nothing more than wishful thinking on our part about the nature of reality.
 In no way is the feeling of conviction that we sometimes have for an idea or theory a guarantee of anything, and certainly not of its truth.
 Even if they are true, it is more than likely that any rules, laws, theories, or generalities that we discover, develop, devise, or invent will not be globally or universally valid, but will probably have exceptions to them, just like grammatical rules.
 To seek for more than this is to proceed on a fool’s quest that is comparable to the search for the Fountain of Youth, or the alchemists’ search for the philosopher’s stone, the magical substance that was believed to possess the power to transform base metals into gold.
-As we will see in a later essay, the philosophizing fool named René Descartes actually believed that he had found an infallible method of discovering the truth, but which vaunted method has turned out to be nothing more than the philosophical equivalent of fool’s gold.
+As we will see in a later essay, the philosophizing fool named René Descartes actually believed that he had found an infallible method of discovering the truth about the world we live in, but which vaunted method has turned out to be nothing more than the philosophical equivalent of fool’s gold.

 The fact that there is no commonly used English noun to denote the characteristic of applying only within, or being limited to, the confines of the Earth means that one is forced to use the word “universality” when one actually means “globality” or “terrestriality.”